apache/echarts-doc/en/option/component/tooltip.md

     }) }}
     When [trigger](~tooltip.trigger) is `'axis'` , `params` is the data array of multiple series.

-    **Note：**Using array to express all the parameters in ECharts 2.x is not supported anymore.
+    **Note: **Using array to express all the parameters in ECharts 2.x is not supported anymore.

     The second parameter `ticket` is the asynchronous callback identity which should coordinate with the third parameter `callback` when it is used.

     The third parameter `callback` is asynchronous callback.
 When the content of tooltip's floating layer is acquired asynchronously, you can introduce the mentioned `ticket` and `html` to update the content of tooltip's floating layer.

-    Sample：
+    Sample:
     ```js
     formatter: function (params, ticket, callback) {
         $.get('detail?name=' + params.name, function (content) {